personalizedrefrigerator/js-draw/docs/doc-pages/customizing-tools.md

 There are a few ways to do this, some more fragile than others.
 All use `editor.toolController` to access and modify the available tools.

-## Method 1: Get the 2nd pen tool and modify it
+## Method 1: Get the second pen tool and modify it

 This method uses `ToolController.getMatchingTools` with a type of `PenTool`, then uses methods like `PenTool.setThickness` to change the default properties of the tool: